 Can I cash a check online?

 Yes, you can cash a check online!
-It is a simple procedure and can be employed unless you’re looking to get physical cash in your hands instantly.
+It is a simple procedure and can be used unless you’re looking to get physical cash in your hands instantly.
 If you’re comfortable with receiving funds in your account, going online is a great solution.

 How to deposit a check